-Pursuant to Section 120.565, Florida Statutes, and Commission Rule 25-22.020, Florida Administrative Code, Duke Mulberry Energy, L.P. ("Duke" or "Duke Mulberry"), a Florida limited partnership, and IMC-Agrico Company ("IMCA"), a general partnership organized under the laws of the State of Delaware, hereby respectfully request the Commission's declaration that, on the facts set forth below, they are entitled to apply for a determination of need for an electrical power plant pursuant to Section 403.519, Florida Statutes, Commission Rules 25-22.080-.081, Florida Administrative Code, and pertinent provisions of the Florida Electrical Power Plant Siting Act ("the Siting Act").
-In the alternative, IMCA and Duke Mulberry respectfully request the Commission to declare that no determination of need is required for their proposed combination self-generation and merchant plant project.
-IMCA and Duke Mulberry have a real and immediate need for the Commission's declaration because it will determine how they proceed with their proposed project.
-In support of their petition, IMCA and Duke Mulberry state as follows.
+Duke Energy New Smyrna Beach Power Company, L.L.P. ("Duke New Smyrna" or "Duke"), pursuant to Section 120.565, Florida Statutes, and Commission Rule 25-22.020, Florida Administrative Code, hereby respectfully requests the Commission's declaration that, on the facts set forth below, Duke New Smyrna is entitled to apply for a determination of need for an electrical power plant pursuant to Section 403.519, Florida Statutes, Commission Rules 25-22.080-.081, Florida Administrative Code, and pertinent provisions of the Florida Electrical Power Plant Siting Act ("the

+Siting Act").
+In the alternative, Duke New Smyrna respectfully requests the Commission to declare that no determination of need ICK is required for its proposed merchant power plant project.
+Duke New Smyrna has a real and immediate need for the Commission's declaration because it will determine how Duke New Smyrna proceeds with its planned project.
+In support of its petition, Duke New Smyrna states as follows.